RascalSoftware/RAT-Docs/source/advanced/resampling.rst

 ***********************
 Using Resampling in RAT
 ***********************
 Using resampling on a contrast in RAT is very simple.
-For any contrast that you want to resample, then simply set the 'resample' flag for that contrast to 'true'
+For any contrast that you want to resample, simply set the ``resample`` flag for that contrast as shown below:

 .. tab-set-code::
      .. code-block:: Matlab